RetroCraft/problems/index.md

 Please [let me know](#contact) if you find a [mistake](#mistakes) though!
 Or, in the spirit of open source, make a [pull request](https://github.com/RetroCraft/problems/pulls) fixing it.

+If you want to use my `agony` document class for $\LaTeX$, feel free to [download it](./agony.cls) and look through the macros.

-These are published under information and belief that they are permitted by relevant faculty, please [contact me](#contact) if they are not and I will take them down.
+Everything here is published under information and belief that it is permitted by relevant faculty;
+please [contact me](#contact) if anything is not and I will take them down.

 Unless otherwise specified, all content here is licensed under a Creative Commons Attribution ShareAlike 4.0 International License